TeamRizu/outfox-wikijs/user-guide/meta/faq.md

 ## Mac

-### I'm having issues launching the game and I have Alpha 4.9.5 or lower.

-If you receive errors such as "No noteskins found" or other unusual behavior, you will have to change macOS security settings in order for Project OutFox to operate correctly.
-MacOS performs a process every time a new program has been downloaded called quarantine, which will require Gatekeeper (The OS's security manager) to verify its signature.
-The OS does not trust unsigned applications, and prevents access to external files unless given manual permission by the user.

-To do this, open Terminal and run the following command: ``xattr -dr com.apple.quarantine /path/to/OutFox``, replacing ``/path/to/OutFox`` with the path to the directory containing the OutFox executable (manually typing it out, or dragging the folder containing the game executable directly onto the window to fill it automatically).

-<video src="/quarantine.webm" controls="">Quarantine video example</video>

-On older builds, macOS Catalina also generated a message stating that the game was requesting permission to  receive keystrokes from any application.
-This was a side effect of previous code that has since been removed.

 ### The game is rendering small in the bottom corner of the window.

 This is due to the renderer not supporting scaled screens yet.
 To fix this, right-click the game executable and select "Get info" (or highlight the file and press Command (⌘)+I, and toggle the "Open in Low Resolution" option under General.